tachiyomiorg/website/src/help/faq/README.md

 :::

 #### I'm having problems installing an extension, what can I do?
 In some cases, your device might have some issues downloading and automatically installing an extension.
 In those cases, you can manually download and install the extension yourself.
-Go to the [extension list](extensions/), find the extension you want, and click **Download**.
+Go to the [extension list](extensions/), find the extension you want, and tap **Download**.
 Once the .apk file has been downloaded, use your file manager to find it and open it.
 A prompt to install it as an app should pop up.
 Once it is done installing, it will be automatically added to Tachiyomi as a source.

 #### How do I allow third-party installations?
 ::::: el-tabs